telerik/report-server-docs/dotnet-docs/docker-installation.md

 The first time you open the Report Server you need to configure it as explained in the article [Application Startup]({%slug application-startup%}).

+## Additional Resources

 You may download and watch the whole process from our `reporting-samples` GitHub repository: [SetupRS.NET-Docker.mp4](https://github.com/telerik/reporting-samples/blob/master/VideosRS/SetupRS.NET-Docker.mp4).

+## Notes

-The above approach for starting the RS.NET from the container will stop it each time you restart the machine.
+The above approach for starting the RS.NET from the container will stop it *each* time you restart the machine.
 To avoid this, execute the following commands in _Powershell_ from the folder _.\ReportServer\docker-configs\_ to start/stop the Report Server instead of using the commands `docker-compose up` and `docker-compose down`:

 1. (_optional_, use it only if it was not used before) Initialize a swarm to make the Docker Engine hosting the RS.NET a manager in the newly created single-node swarm:`docker swarm init`
 1. Start the RS.NET with `.\start-docker-server.bat`